syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 ## Numeric button shapes

 The `SfDataPager` allows you to change the shape of the buttons through [SfDataPager.ButtonShape](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~ButtonShape.html) property.
-You can choose either rectangular or circular shaped buttons.

- * Rectangle - Creates rectangular shaped numeric and page navigation buttons.
- * Circle - Creates circular shaped numeric and page navigation buttons.

 Refer the below code to change the shape of the buttons.